IMPORTANT: This article applies only to specific products. Check the Applicable Products and Categories section of this article.

 The subtitle feature is enabled by pressing the SUBTITLE (CC) button on the TV remote control.

-This feature is available on TV broadcasts and apps, such as Google Play Movies & TV (subtitles may not be available for some TV broadcasts and apps).
+This feature is available on TV broadcasts and apps. (subtitles may not be available for some TV broadcasts and apps).

 Apps: Whether a given app supports the subtitle feature depends on the app.
-As of June 2019, Google Play Movies & TV supports the subtitle feature.
 Some apps, such as Netflix, enable subtitles by using their own setting menu instead of pressing the SUBTITLE (CC) button on the TV remote control.
 In addition, some apps can change the text size and color.

 - Visit the support site of the apps for detailed information, including how to enable features.

-- As of June 2019, the above information is confirmed.
-The specifications of Google Play Movies & TV and Netflix are subject to change without notice.
+- As of February 2021, the above information is confirmed.
+The specification of Netflix is subject to change without notice.

 TV broadcasts: Two types of subtitles might be available, depending on the TV program.